Slice starlike functions over quaternions: Examples and Lemmas

 it follows that the argument of $F(re^{i\theta})$ increases monotonically for $\theta$.
 Thus $F$ is injective on $|z|=r<1$.
 By the principle of univalence on the boundary, we can conclude that $F$ is injective on $|z| \leq r$.
-Since $r<1$ is arbitrary, $F$ is injective on $\mathbb{D}$ (see e.g. \cite[p.
+Since $r<1$ is arbitrary, $F$ is injective on $\mathbb{D}$ (see e.g., \cite[p.
 38]{Graham-Kohr}).

-However, the above approach is not suitable for the quaternionic setting and we pose a natural unsolved question:
+However, this approach is not suitable for the quaternionic setting.